1Crazymoney/grant-program/applications/MemeFlateLtd.md

 ## Are there any other projects similar to yours?
 If so, how is your project different?

-There are simlar crypto based project to the MemeFlates freelance marketplace, but they are few and far between, the more traditioal platforms that provide some of the same services are all world leading and thus seen as an aspiration/competition to the project.
+There are simlar crypto based project to the MemeFlates freelance marketplace, but they are few and far between, the more traditioal platforms that provide some of the same services are world leading and thus seen as an aspiration/competition to the project.

 MemeFlate strives to be different in many ways ranging from but not limited to the following: